Brendan Clouston

-Brendan Roy Clouston, Baron of Dunure (born 1953) is a Canadian billionaire, former CEO and president of the telecoms company, Tele-Communications Inc.
+Brendan Roy Clouston (born 1953) is a Canadian billionaire, former CEO and president of the telecoms company, Tele-Communications Inc.

 Early life

 Clouston was born in Montreal, Quebec in 1953, the son of Ross Neal Clouston (1922–2008) and Brenda Clouston.
 His father cofounded, with his brother, George, LaSalle Frozen Foods and BlueWater Seafoods.
 The company was acquired by Gorton's of Gloucester, of which he later became president.

-His brother Bob Clouston was president and CCO of Sargento Foods Inc, the Wisconsin cheese producer.

 He received a bachelor's degree in philosophy from the University of Toronto in 1975, followed by an MBA from the Ivey Business School in London, Ontario in 1979.

 Career

 Clouston started his career as a management consultant in Toronto, before joining the Bank of Boston.
 He joined TCI in 1983 as director of finance, and in 1991 he became COO, reporting directly to John Malone.
 Clouston was CEO and president from 1994.
 Clouston retired from TCI in 1998, before it was purchased by AT&T the following year.

-In 2015, The Scotsman called him a "reclusive billionaire".